KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Discussion and conclusions

-Comparing the results of this paper with the findings of our previous paper \citep{Dvornik2019}, the comparable constraining power of the one-dimensional and two-dimensional method, shown in Fig.\ref{fig:corner}, is unexpected.
-In the \citet{Dvornik2019} paper we predicted a factor of 3 improvement.
-As seen in the results the statistical powers of both methods are comparable. \citet{Dvornik2019} explored an idealised mock dataset and noiseless and complete simulations, where also the exact galaxy classification was known.
+By comparing the results of this paper with the findings of our previous paper \citep{Dvornik2019}, we are able to recognize that the comparable constraining power of the one-dimensional and two-dimensional method, shown in Fig.\ref{fig:corner}, is unexpected.
+In the \citet{Dvornik2019} paper, we predicted a factor of 3 improvement.
+As seen in the results, the statistical powers of both methods are comparable. \citet{Dvornik2019} explores an idealised mock dataset as well as noiseless and complete simulations, where the exact galaxy classification was also known.
 As mentioned in Sec. \ref{sec:results}, multiple effects can and will cause differences from this idealised mock.
 First, the increased uncertainty of the two-dimensional method is directly dependent on how well one can identify central and satellite galaxies and how robust this identification and selection is.
-Even though the GAMA group catalogue \citep{Robotham2011} is highly robust, this does not mean it is perfect and even a small amount of incorrect classifications galaxies will cause excessive scatter in the resulting SMHM relations, impacting the ability of the two-dimensional model to constrain the parameters.
+Even though the GAMA group catalogue \citep{Robotham2011} is highly robust, this does not mean it is perfect and even a small number of incorrect classifications of galaxies would cause excessive scatter in the resulting SMHM relations, impacting the ability of the two-dimensional model to constrain the parameters.
 Secondly, the results of the two-dimensional galaxy-galaxy lensing seems to be biased due to the completeness limit of the GAMA survey.
-We have shown that slight incompleteness of the lens sample can cause biases in the inferred parameters that can be as large as 10\% (as shown in Fig. \ref{fig:mice}).
+We have shown that slight incompleteness of the lens sample can cause biases in the inferred parameters, which can be as large as 10\% (as is shown in Fig. \ref{fig:mice}).
 This can be somewhat seen in Fig. \ref{fig:corner}, where the $\gamma_{\mathrm{cen}}$ parameters are most noticeably different.
 The two-dimensional analysis is still computationally and resource expensive compared to the one-dimensional method.
 This further reduces the usability of the method, and our preferred galaxy-galaxy lensing analysis thus remains the standard one-dimensional approach.